mlc-ai/mlc-llm/docs/deploy/rest.rst

 --allowed-origins      Specifies the allowed origins.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all origins.
 --allowed-methods      Specifies the allowed methods.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all methods.
 --allowed-headers      Specifies the allowed headers.
 It expects a JSON list of strings, with the default value being ``["*"]``, allowing all headers.
---max-batch-size       The maximum batch size for processing.
---max-total-seq-length   The maximum total number of tokens whose KV data are allowed to exist in the KV cache at any time.
-Set it to None to enable automatic computation of the max total sequence length.
---prefill-chunk-size   The maximum total sequence length in a prefill.
-If not specified, it will be automatically inferred from model config.
---enable-tracing       A boolean indicating if to enable event logging for requests.

 You can access ``http://127.0.0.1:PORT/docs`` (replace ``PORT`` with the port number you specified) to see the list of supported endpoints.